 Vibrant Neighborhoods encourages citizens to explore the rich history of immigrants who moved to the United States with hopes of creating the American dream.
 Through challenges and successes, immigrants have and continue to contribute to the rich tapestry that is the Quad Cities region and the nation.

+Vibrant Neighborhoods began with its first focus on the Floreciente neighborhood located in Moline.
+"The West End of Moline—called the Floreciente Neighborhood—has always been a gateway to new Americans beginning with Swedish and Belgian immigrants more than 150 years ago," said Tar Macias.
 "Now a heavily Hispanic neighborhood, Floreciente (which means "blooming" in Spanish) is still a gateway for many people from different backgrounds setting roots in the Quad Cities, and it's one of the most culturally rich neighborhoods in the area" said Macias.